github/docs/content/actions/managing-issues-and-pull-requests/adding-labels-to-issues.md

 1. Customize the `env` values in your workflow file:
    - The `GITHUB_TOKEN`, `GH_REPO`, and `NUMBER` values are automatically set using the `github` and `secrets` contexts.
 You do not need to change these.
    - Change the value for `LABELS` to the list of labels that you want to add to the issue.
+The label(s) must exist for your repository.
 Separate multiple labels with commas.
 For example, `help wanted,good first issue`.
 For more information about labels, see "[AUTOTITLE](/issues/using-labels-and-milestones-to-track-work/managing-labels#applying-labels-to-issues-and-pull-requests)."
 1. {% data reusables.actions.commit-workflow %}

 ## Testing the workflow